arcus/education_modules/demystifying_sql/demystifying_sql.md

 A SQL **query** is essentially a question or request for data, written in a specific structure.
 Let's take a closer look at how to compose a SQL query!

 <div class = "care">
 If you feel anxious when you see code, you have a great opportunity in this module.
 We're going to give some simple examples of SQL code to help build your intuition about SQL.
-You **won't** have to run any code and we're only going to barely scratch the surface of SQL **syntax** (supported commands and how to write them -- the grammar and vocabular of SQL).
+You **won't** have to run any code and we're only going to barely scratch the surface of SQL **syntax** (supported commands and how to write them -- the grammar and vocabulary of SQL).
 This will help build your intuition about what SQL is good at (picking out just the right data).
 </div>

 At a high level, we generally provide three pieces of information when constructing **SQL** "**queries**":